intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "It is safe to rely on someone's else opinion while you build your own, but you must have your own" (Unknown, via Bruno)

 > "In the beginning, there was the command line." @mdempsky

 > "The Internet was done so well that most people think of it as a natural